alanibbett/Spotlight-AirPi/README.md

 Some of the files are based off code for the Raspberry Pi written by Adafruit: https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code

-For installation instructions, see http://spotlight16.dow.catholic.edu.au/competitions/raspberrypi
+For competition instructions, see http://spotlight16.dow.catholic.edu.au/competitions/raspberrypi
 ##  Installation

 ### 1 Prerequisites